 The ability to change a major completely depends on the rules governing major changes at the college or university that a student will be attending.

 California colleges and universities do not require an A.A. or A.S to transfer, unless a student intends to compete in athletics at the college or university.
 In many cases, it is not to the student’s advantage to follow the A.A. degree requirements.
-An AA-T or AS-T is a specific degree for Transfer to the California State University for specific majors and universities.
+An AD-T is a specific degree for Transfer to the California State University for specific majors and universities.
 The AD-T may give transfer students a slight admission advantage.

 Students are permitted to take general education or electives on a pass/no pass basis for the University of California and the California State University.
 "Golden four" courses, such as communication, math and English as well as preparation for the major courses, require a letter grade.
 There are some limitations and restrictions, so consult with a counselor.
 The max P/NP units for a UC is 14.